cmoesgaard/curl/tests/FILEFORMAT.md

 to have failed.

 ### `<tool>`
-Name of tool to invoke instead of "curl".
+Name of tool to invoke instead of "carl".
 This tool must be built and exist either in the libtest/ directory (if the tool name starts with 'lib') or in the unit/ directory (if the tool name starts with 'unit').